-Each Fund may have an asset allocation among a group annuity contract as well as mutual funds that primarily invest in one or more of the following: fixed-income, high-yield debt, emerging markets, emerging markets equity, international stocks, U.S. large, small and mid-cap stocks.
+Each Fund may have an asset allocation among a group annuity contract as well as mutual funds or collective investment trusts that primarily invest in one or more of the following: fixed-income, high-yield debt, emerging markets, real estate investment trusts, emerging markets equity, international stocks, U.S. large, small and mid-cap stocks.
 The risks of the asset classes vary, and the risks of each Fund reflect the allocation of its assets amongst the various asset classes.
 The risk level of each Fund varies in proportion to the risk levels of the Underlying Funds in which it invests.
 In general, the later the target retirement date in the Fund name, the higher the level of risk of the Fund because those Funds will normally invest a higher percentage in equities and higher-risk fixed-income securities.